The Smurfs music: Netherlands

 The success of the Smurfs music in the Netherlands started with the Dutch artist Father Abraham, whose single 't Smurfenlied (The Smurf Song) stayed at number one on the Dutch charts for seven consecutive weeks, while the follow-up single Smurfenbier reached #5.
 More Smurf records followed over the next decades, with Irene Moors as one of the main artists.
 In 1995, three different Smurf albums went platinum: Smurf the House, Smurfen Houseparty, and the double platinum Ga je mee naar Smurfenland.
 The single "No Limit", based on the 2 Unlimited hit of the same name, also went platinum and topped the Dutch charts for six weeks in 1995.

 Norway

 In 1978, actor/comedian Geir Børresen recorded a Norwegian version of Father Abraham's "The Smurf Song", which went on to top the Norwegian singles lists for 7 weeks in 1978/79.
 The accompanying album, "I Smurfeland" became even more popular, and remained for many years the best-selling Norwegian album of all time (selling 270,000 copies), until being overtaken by Åge Aleksandersen's "Levva Livet" in 1984.
 Two sequel albums were released in 1979, and together the three albums sold 380,000 copies.
-One of the albums contains a song, Tullesang, which is performed to the tune of, and named after, The Silly Song from Snow White and the Seven Dwarfs (1937 film).
+One of the albums contains a song, Tullesang, which is performed to the tune of, and named after, The Silly Song from Snow White and the Seven Dwarfs.